codeBelt/generate-template-files/README.md

 ## Command Line Usage

 You can use `generate-template-files` with the command line to generate your template files.

+When using the command line `stringReplacers` will be ignored, and the arguments pass in will be used.
+Example: `__name__=some-name`. `dynamicReplacers` are still used with the command line.

 ###### Minimum Options